6 Facts about Cats and Water

 If your cat doesn’t really care about water, how can you make him like it?
 It turns out it just takes a little ingenuity.

 Find out through trial and error what canned or dehydrated food is your cat’s favorite.
-For example, my two adult cats, Spock and Scottie, both love the Honest Kitchen’s Prowl.
-So for one meal each day, when I add water to Prowl, I add 50 percent more than recommended so the food is soup-like.
+For example, my two adult cats, Spock and Scottie, both love the Honest Kitchen’s Grain Free Chicken Recipe.
+So for one meal each day, when I add water to the food, I add 50 percent more than recommended so the food is soup-like.
 They lap it up and I know that they are getting plenty of water.
 Their other meals are mixed according to directions, which also provides water (but not as much as the soupy mixture) and a bowl of water is always available.